The Bread and Butter...

 Key points - a recruiter's wet dream.
 Linkedin is the place to keep your personal business profile.
 In terms of engagement with business pages or news feed - debatable whether people spend anytime there, unless they're researching your company or planning to sell you something.

 Business pages do have good SEO potential, so keep the business page light and lively.
+Even if nobody visits it still has domain authority and will come up in search.

 Limit 30000 followers